alexjercan/race-ai/README.md

     - [ ] Implement Game Objects to make the Car generation and draw easier
         - [X] Implement Renderer Object to draw shape easier
     - [X] Implement a game loop that takes input from user
-    - [ ] Implement a game loop that waits input from stdin for training
+    - [X] Implement a game loop that waits input from stdin for training
-    - [ ] Implement a class that will output data for model input
+    - [X] Implement a class that will output data for model input
+    - [ ] Implement the reward
 - [ ] Implement RL algorithm to play the racing game
     - [ ] Implement OpenAI Gym environment that will use subprocess to run the game
     - [ ] Implement DQN algorithm to train a simple model